CodyPenny/activity_tracker/README.md

 ## Project Description

-Revamped a previous project with considerations improving the features with Google Firebase.
+Revamped a previous project with considerations to improving features with Google Firebase.

 The application takes a mobile first approach and shifts the development process to adapt to mobile screens while scaling down on desktop screens to showcase its capabilities as a mobile product as if it is a iOS or Android app but on the web.